gotk3/gotk3/README.md

 ## Sample Use

-The following example can be found in `gtk/examples/simple/simple.go`.
+The following example can be found in [Examples](https://github.com/gotk3/gotk3-examples/).
-Usage of additional features is also demonstrated in the `gtk/examples/` directory.

 ```Go
 package main